Documentation

 Doing the work

-The chat loop itself, and the skills an agent can draw on.
+The chat loop itself, the branches its changes live on, and the skills an agent can draw on.

 Control & safety